hrgdavor/babel-plugin-jsx-mi2/README.md

 ```

 quick explanation: the JS expressions are wrapped in arrow function so they can be reevaluated later when state changes
-(form more details check the explanation in the library).
+(for more details check the explanation in the library).